Centrica's British Gas to end doorstep sales

-LONDON Centrica's (CNA.L) British Gas, the UK's largest energy supplier is to suspend all doorstep sales for an initial three-month period, following a request from Consumer Focus, Britain's statutory consumer lobby group.
+LONDON, Aug 12 Centrica's British Gas, the UK's largest energy supplier is to suspend all doorstep sales for an initial three-month period, following a request from Consumer Focus, Britain's statutory consumer lobby group.

 "We applaud the move and call for others to follow the lead set by British Gas and SSE," said Adam Scorer, Director of External Affairs at Consumer Focus.
 "This is the sort of move that responsible companies make when it becomes clear that consumers are unhappy with the way they do business."

-EDF energy (EDF.PA) and Iberdrola's (IBE.MC) Scottish Power have so far refused to end cold call doorstep sales, while E.ON (EONGn.DE) and RWE's (RWEG.DE) npower have yet to commit to a moratorium, the lobby group said.
+EDF energy and Iberdrola's Scottish Power have so far refused to end cold call doorstep sales, while E.ON (EONGn.DE) and RWE's npower have yet to commit to a moratorium, the lobby group said.

 SSE, Scottish Power, npower and EDF Energy are currently being investigated for lack of clarity in approaching new customers on the doorstep.